ndzuma/WealthWorks/README.md

 ## Overview

 WealthWorks is built entirely using the Reflex Python library, PostgreSQL with Supabase, and MarketAux for fetching market news.
+The news collection and cleaning scripts are self-hosted on linode and are automated.

 The application provides various features:

 - **Budget Management:** Users can create and manage their budgets.
 - **Debt Repayment Calculator:** Helps users calculate how long it will take to pay off their debts and the minimum monthly payments required.